weibeld/keyboard-inspector/README.md

 ./kbi
 ~~~

-Now you can start pressing any keys and key combinations on your keyboard, and the program prints the [ASCII codes](http://www.asciitable.com/) of the produced characters, or character sequences, in hexadecimal and octal mode.
+Now you can start pressing any keys and key combinations on your keyboard, and the program prints the [ASCII codes](http://www.asciitable.com/) of the produced characters, or character sequences, in hexadecimal and octal notation.

 To exit the program, type `Ctrl-C`.